 Scientists Improve Mood By Stimulating A Brain Area Above The Eyes

-There's new evidence that tiny pulses of electricity can relieve depression — if they reach the right target in the brain.
+There's new evidence that mild pulses of electricity can relieve depression — if they reach the right target in the brain.

 A study of 25 people with epilepsy found that those who had symptoms of depression felt better almost immediately when doctors electrically stimulated an area of the brain just above the eyes, a team reported Thursday in the journal Current Biology.

+These people were in the hospital awaiting surgery, and had wires inserted into their brains to help doctors locate the source of their seizures.

-Several of the patients even talked about the change they felt when the stimulation of the lateral orbitofrontal cortex began, says Kristen Sellers, an author of the paper and a postdoctoral researcher at the University of California, San Francisco.
-One person's response was: "Wow, I feel a lot better.
+Several of the patients talked about the change they felt when the stimulation of the lateral orbitofrontal cortex began, says Kristen Sellers, an author of the paper and a postdoctoral researcher at the University of California, San Francisco.
+One person's response was: "Wow, I feel a lot better. ...
 What did you guys do?"

 The stimulation only lasted a few minutes.
 After it stopped, the effect on mood quickly faded.